15 Most Delicious Mexican Cheeses

 This is a cheese with a salty flavor and a crumbly texture and it simply melts in the mouth.
 You can eat it fresh on top of some refried beans or melted in quesadillas.
 Yummy!

 Excessively creamy!
 And simply beautiful to look at because it is made in a mold of woven palms.
 Proudly, 100% handmade.

 12. Ocosingo or Bola (Ball)

 Creamy and fresh!
 This one comes in a round shape and has a hard coating.
 It has an acidic flavor and a very characteristic aroma.
-This tasty cheese is definitely ideal for discerning palates.
+This tasty cheese is definitely ideal for cheese lovers.

 It is made with raw cow’s milk and is kneaded, shaped into a ball, and immersed in brine.
 You can also find it with green chilies added.

 Delicious and fresh, this cheese is white and has a soft texture.
 It is also made with raw milk.
 Cincho means belt or hoop, which is used to hold the cheese paste.

 Imagine a beautiful melting quesabirria with this one…

 Smelly, greasy, creamy… gosh!
 It is usually covered with a chili, garlic, and salt paste which serves to protect it from bacteria and fungi and allows the cheese to ripen and age.